Max Stern Art Restitution Project

 The Max Stern Art Restitution Project was initiated as an effort to locate artworks lost by Dr. Max Stern during World War II.

 Background information

 Max Stern was a world-renowned art collector and gallery owner who died in 1987.
-During World War II, Stern was forced to flee the Nazi regime and relocate to Canada.
+During World War II, Stern was forced to flee the Nazi regime and relocate to Britain and then to Canada.
 While escaping, he lost his private collection of valued artworks through forced sale and confiscation.
 After the war, Stern sought restitution of these works.
 Unfortunately, he had limited success and only managed to recover several pieces.
 The majority of his property was never returned.

 The project

 The Max Stern Art Restitution Project was established by the executors and university beneficiaries of the Max Stern Estate.
 An official announcement outlining the initiation of the project and its goals was made on April 28, 2005.
 This announcement occurred in Quebec, and was given by Dr. Clarence Epstein of Concordia University.
 The project is seeking the restitution of art pieces originally owned by the late Max Stern.
 These pieces were either confiscated by the Nazi Party, or sold under duress in the 1930s.
 While project members realize that locating missing artwork is a great challenge, they decided that the moral and financial imperatives surrounding the cause make it worth the effort.

 Concordia University has been a leader in the restitution movement, and is working closely with the Art Loss Register in London, the Commission of Looted Art in Europe, and the New York State Holocaust Claims Processing Office.
 Since Concordia launched its efforts, 250 artworks previously owned by Stern have been identified.
 These include pieces by Brueghel, Bosch, Carracci and Winterhalter.
 Five works have been located in the United States, England, the Netherlands or Germany.
 As artworks are reclaimed and possession is acquired, estate executors plan to loan the pieces to museums and galleries.
 This decision was made based on Max Stern's ideals, as he was always encouraging art education and passion in Canada and around the world.
 Executors and beneficiaries have expressed their wish to avoid using the courts, and instead wish to utilize moral persuasion in convincing institutions and individuals to return works to the appropriate beneficiaries.

 The Max Stern Art Restitution Project was not initiated only to find missing works.
 Rather, it was also created as an incentive to motivate governments, museums, collectors and the art trade towards resolving injustices caused by Nazi cultural policies.
 In order to commence this movement, the restitution project chose to spearhead the Auktion 392 exhibit.